tomaszwnorowski/spring-kotlin-gradle-seed/README.md

 However, the policy of not joining tables belonging to multiple domains or avoiding transactions spanning across multiple modules won't be easily enforceable.
 It might require using tools like ArchUnit to discover unwanted dependencies during build time or SQL execution listeners that would be able to tell which tables are being accessed and throw an exception if necessary.
+Moreover, schema migration scripts that are module specific will need to be interleaved with each-other.
+Therefore, it's also recommended to prefix migration scripts with the module name that they are impacting.